-The Benefits of Paternity Testing: Peace of Mind and Legal Issues
+The Benefits of Paternity Testing: Personal Information (Peace of Mind) and Legal Issues

 “Can you legally request a paternity test?”
 “Is the child mine?”
 “How can I protect myself from frivolous lawsuits and seek the restitution I deserve?”
 Many individuals have asked these questions, and the answer is hard to navigate in the wild landscape of the internet.